thuliteio/thulite.io/content/blog/hyas-2/index.md

 ---
 title: "Hyas 2.0"
 url: "/blog/hyas-2/"
-description: "Introducing Hyas 2.0!"
+description: "Hyas 2.0 is a code restructuring release, making Hyas more robust and flexible."
-summary: "Hyas 2.0 is a restructure release, making Hyas more robust, reliable, and flexible."
+summary: "Hyas 2.0 is a code restructuring release, making Hyas more robust and flexible."
 date: 2023-09-01T11:51:15+02:00
 lastmod: 2023-09-01T11:51:15+02:00
 draft: false